Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

-Because we can swap the roles of the start and the target configurations, an easy consequence is that if there is only one start position in the reachable neighborhood of a target position, then the robot occupying this position in the target configuration is uniquely defined.
+Because we can swap the roles of the start and the target configurations, an easy consequence is that if there is only one start position in the reachable neighborhood of a target position, then the robot occupying this position in the target configuration is uniquely~defined.

-Each gadget consists of two disjoint areas: (1) A \emph{surrounding} area of at least three vertices that is denoted by $\mathcal{B}$, and (2) the area surrounded by $\mathcal{B}$, denoted by $\mathcal{G}$.
-It is easy to see that a robot $r\in \mathcal{G}$ cannot exit its current gadget and enter another one within two moves, i.e., its position in the target configuration lies within the area of its current gadget.
-If we further place robots $r\in \mathcal{B}$ (the bridges) in such a way that its target positions are uniquely defined, i.e., its target neighborhoods only contain one position, it is easy to see that gadgets can be assumed to be independent.
-We call a gadget \emph{solvable}, if there is a schedule that transforms the start configuration into the target configuration with a makespan of 2, and each robot in $\mathcal{G}$ is connected to a robot in $\mathcal{B}$.
-Note that we do not necessarily require the intermediate configuration to be connected in order to say that a gadget is solvable.
-In particular, this will not be the case in the separation gadget.

-Consider any configuration $C$ that is composed of gadgets constructed in this manner, then a necessary condition for the existence of a schedule for $C$ with a makespan of 2 is that every gadget is solvable.
+In our construction, we place gadgets in such a way that they are ``sufficiently far apart''.
+The reason for this is that robots that belong to a certain gadget only can occupy target positions within the same gadget.
+In particular, we place our gadgets in such a way that a robot belonging to some gadget would need at least \num{6} steps to reach another gadget.
+This allows us to make statements about the movement within gadgets, as well as their interaction with others.
+We refer to all positions that belong to a gadget as $\mathcal{G}$, and to the positions between gadgets as~$\mathcal{B}$.
+In order for the gadgets to interact with each other, we place robots in $\mathcal{B}$ (the bridges) in such a way that their respective target positions are uniquely defined in~$\mathcal{B}$.
+With this, it is easy to see that gadgets are indeed independent from each other.
+We call a gadget \emph{solvable}, if there is a schedule that transforms the start configuration into the target configuration with a makespan of $2$, and each robot in~$\mathcal{G}$ is connected to a robot in~$\mathcal{B}$.
+Note that we do not necessarily require the intermediate configuration to be connected in order to say that a gadget is solvable; this will not be the case in the separation gadget.
+Consider any configuration $C$ that is composed of gadgets constructed in this manner, then a necessary condition for the existence of a schedule for $C$ with a makespan of $2$ is that every gadget is~solvable.

-In the following we introduce the different gadgets that are used in the NP-hardness proof.
-We show that they are solvable, and we indicate explicit schedules.
+In the following, we introduce different gadgets that are used in the proof showing \NP-hardness of the problem.
+We show that these gadgets are solvable, and we indicate explicit~schedules.

-\subparagraph*{Line gadget:} A line gadget is a rectangular region of size $\ell \times 7$.
-It consists of $\ell - 4\geq 3$ horizontally adjacent robots that occupy the same positions in both, the start and the target configuration, as well as a variable number of bridges of length three (see \cref{fig:line-gadget}).
+\paragraph*{Line Gadget.} A \emph{line gadget} is a rectangular region of size $\ell \times 7$.
+It consists of $\ell - 4\geq 3$ horizontally adjacent robots that occupy the same positions in both, the start and the target configuration, as well as a variable number of bridges of length three, as depicted in~\cref{fig:line-gadget}.